 Andijan was part of the Kokand Khanate.
-With the construction of the railway at the beginning of the 20th century, the city became the economic centre of the entire Fergana Valley.
+With the railway construction at the beginning of the 20th century, the city became the economic centre of the entire Fergana Valley.

 In December 1902, the earth quaked in Andijan.
-The quake had a magnitude of 6.7 to 9 on the Richter scale and even a month later, there were still aftershocks.
-Approximately 4,500 people were killed and 30,000 houses destroyed.
+The quake had a magnitude of 6.7 to 9 on the Richter scale, and even a month later, there were still aftershocks.
+Approximately 4,500 people were killed, and 30,000 houses were destroyed.

-Today Andijan is one of the largest cities in Uzbekistan with well-developed agriculture and industry.
-Asaka, a city in the province of Andijan, is home to a General Motors automobile plant with a capacity of around 250,000 cars per year.
+Today Andijan is one of the largest cities in Uzbekistan, with well-developed agriculture and industry.
+Asaka, a city in Andijan province, is home to a General Motors automobile plant with a capacity of around 250,000 cars per year.
 Many Ravon cars are exported to Russia and under the Chevrolet brand to other former CIS countries.